srgvg/dotfiles/.local/share/doc/youtube_dl/README.txt

 In order to extract cookies from browser use any conforming browser extension for exporting cookies.
-For example, cookies.txt (for Chrome) or Export Cookies (for Firefox).
+For example, cookies.txt (for Chrome) or cookies.txt (for Firefox).

 Note that the cookies file must be in Mozilla/Netscape format and the first line of the cookies file must be either # HTTP Cookie File or
 # Netscape HTTP Cookie File.
 Make sure you have correct newline format
-in the cookies file and convert newlines if necessary to correspond with your OS, namely CRLF (\r\n) for Windows and LF (\n) for Unix and Unix-like systems (Linux, Mac OS, etc.).
+in the cookies file and convert newlines if necessary to correspond with your OS, namely CRLF (\r\n) for Windows and LF (\n) for Unix and Unix-like systems (Linux, macOS, etc.).
 HTTP Error 400: Bad Request when using --cookies is a good sign of invalid newline format.

 Passing cookies to youtube-dl is a good way to workaround login when a particular extractor does not implement it explicitly.
 Another use case